Skip to main content

 May 26 14:51:35 00:18:0a:00:00:01 101 IPAD2 802.11 disassociation client has left AP

-• 802.11 disassociation: Client association expired - Client was disassociated due to inactivity.
-If a client is not heard from for 5 minutes, then the client will be disassociated.
+• 802.11 disassociation: Client association expired - The client was disassociated due to inactivity.
+If a client is not heard from for five minutes, the AP will disassociated the client

-• 802.11 disassociation: Client was deauthenticated - Sending STA is leaving or has left Independent BSS or ESS.
-Client indicated to the AP that it's disconnecting from the wireless network.
-Could be from a client going into 'sleep' mode and disconnecting the WiFi radio for battery savings.
+• 802.11 disassociation: Client was deauthenticated - Sending station (STA) is leaving or has left an Independent basic service set (IBSS) or extended service set (ESS).
+The client indicated to the AP that it's disconnecting from the wireless network.
+This can occur when a client enters sleep mode and disconnects the Wi-Fi radio to preserve battery life

 • 802.11 disassociation: unknown reason - A client is no longer communicating with the AP, yet failed to notify the AP that it should be dropped from the association table.
-Alternately, it can also be a result of the client being unable to reach the AP due to wireless interference, coverage holes, or anything that would suddenly cause a client to stop being heard by an AP.
+This event can also result from the client being unable to reach the AP due to wireless interference, coverage holes, or any condition that causes a client to stop communicating with an AP

-• 802.11 association rejected for client balancing - A client that was attempting to join with an access point was rejected, as the access point in question was attempting to steer the client toward another access point in order to evenly distribute the client loads to another nearby access point
+• 802.11 association rejected for client balancing - A client attempting to join an APt was rejected because the AP was steering the client toward another AP to evenly distribute client load

-• DFS Event Detected - The access point detected a radar signal and dynamically took action as to not interfere with the radar.
-To read more about DFS events please refer to our guide on Dynamic Frequency Selection (DFS)
+• DFS Event Detected - The AP detected a radar signal and took dynamic action to avoid interference with the radar.
+For more information about Dynamic Frequency Selection (DFS) events, refer to our guide on Dynamic Frequency Selection (DFS)

 802.11 Event Log Messages for iOS on MR26.6+

-iOS devices are able to send more specific reasons for their disassociation/deauthentication frames.
-However, on MR 26.6+, APs are able to read these messages, and they are then passed to the dashboard event log.
-In previous MR firmware versions, the AP was not interpreting this information.
+iOS devices can send more specific reasons for their disassociation and deauthentication frames.
+On MR 26.6 and later, APs read these messages and pass them to the dashboard event log.

-You will find events such as: "disassociated because client interface was disabled", and "peer triggered disassociation" as well as other similar events in the details section of 802.11 disassociation events in the event log.
+Events such as "disassociated because client interface was disabled" and "peer triggered disassociation," as well as other similar events, appear in the details section of 802.11 disassociation events in the event log.

 WPA Event Log Messages